nkabbara/nkabbara.github.io/docs/learning-new-typing-system.md

 - Reptition 3
 - Accuracy 96

+### 2022/01/13 - 01

+mokey type: 18wpm!
+keybr: letter A. 35wpm.

+notes:

+- When pausing in front of a word, visualize how you'll type the first couple of letters before you actually start it.
+Some words just comes to, but others you might need to pause longer.

 ### 2022/01/12 - 01

 monkey type: 17wpm!
 keybr: At letter A. Getting green.
+Speed: 34.2 (↑+8.8) Errors: 2 (↑-4.24) Score: 1283 (↑+853.6)

 notes: